-The Eyelids (Palpebra) are placed at the anterior orifice of the orbit, and serve to shut out the light from the eye, by their closing; and also, by their frequent motions, to sweep the front of the eyeball, so as to remove, from its transparent part, moats and dust.
+The Eyelids (Palpebræ) are placed at the anterior orifice of the orbit, and serve to shut out the light from the eye, by their closing; and also, by their frequent motions, to sweep the front of the eyeball, so as to remove, from its transparent part, moats and dust.
 They are distinguished into upper and lower, and the place at each end, where the horizontal fissure between them ceases, is called their Commissure, Angle or Canthus.
 The angle next to the nose, or the internal, is called the Great one, and the other, the Little one.

-The Internal Canthus is united to the nasal process of the superior maxillary bone by a rounded tendon, (Ligamentum Palpebrale Internum,) which passes horizontally inwards, and is nearly half an inch in length.
+The Internal Canthus is united to the nasal process of the superior maxillary bone by a rounded tendon, (Ligamentum Palpebrale Internum,) the origin of the orbicularis palpebrarum muscle, and which passes horizontally inwards, being nearly half an inch in length.
 It throws the skin into a small ridge, which may be distinctly seen and felt at this point.
 The External Canthus is held in place by its general attachments of cellular substance and by the external palpebral ligament.